Know the building

 • Screen or evaluate tenants or prospective tenants

-• Perform analysis based on the race, color, national origin, religion, sex, familial status, disability, age, sexual orientation, gender identity, marital status, citizenship status, lawful source of income, or any other protected characteristic of any person
+• Perform analysis based on the race, color, national origin, religion, sex, familial status, disability, age, sexual orientation, gender identity or expression, marital status, partnership status, citizenship or immigration status, lawful source of income, uniformed service, arrest or conviction record, or any other characteristic protected by federal, state, or local law

 • Rank neighborhoods by “desirability” based on resident characteristics